dotnet/docs/docs/standard/garbage-collection/implementing-disposeasync.md

 ### Unacceptable pattern

 The highlighted lines in the following code show what it means to have "stacked usings".
 If an exception is thrown from the `AnotherAsyncDisposable` constructor, neither object is properly disposed of.
 The variable `objTwo` is never assigned because the constructor did not complete successfully.
 As a result, the constructor for `AnotherAsyncDisposable` is responsible for disposing any resources allocated before it throws an exception.
+If the `ExampleAsyncDisposable` type has a finalizer, it is eligible for finalization.
+This problem is non-existent when using one of the acceptable patterns, as the clean up operations are correctly performed when they're not stacked.

 :::code language="csharp" id="dontdothis" source="snippets/dispose-async/ExamplePatterns.cs" highlight="9-10":::